 If you go directly to the inn’s website, you will not only see more photos and get a better feel for the place, but also:

 - All available rooms for the days you want will be shown on the B&B’s own booking calendar.
 Many innkeepers do not let the OTAs rent their best or most popular rooms.
-(See the Historic Webster House B&B’s photo above.
-Only three of this Bay City inn’s seven rooms are made available to OTAs.)
+Or, if they do, it’s only during the inn’s less-busy times of year.

 - You might find last-minute deals.
 Maybe it’s something extra added, a freebie.
 Maybe it’s a price cut on a room not covered by the inn’s contract with the OTA.
 It sure seems worth a look.

-- The opportunity to get personalized information in answer to questions or issues important to you.
+- You get the opportunity to get personalized information in answer to questions or issues important to you.
 Have you ever tried communicating with a property owner via an OTA’s email system?
 The OTA watches over all exchanges to make sure the two parties are not cheating the OTA.
 Meanwhile, the clunky exchanges between disguised email addresses cheat guests and innkeepers out of genuine human interaction.